UCIDataLab/PP_dialog_models/README.md

 - `LogRegDialogModel` <br>
 Class for running independent logistic regression model. <br>
 `fit_model(tr_data)` to train data, `predict(te_data)` to make prediction.<br>
-Details of the usage can be found in the code docstring.

 - `HMMDialogModel` <br>
 Class for running Hidden Markov Model on top of some base independent model. <br>
 `fit_model(tr_data)` to train data, `predict_viterbi(te_data)` to make prediction.<br>
-Details of the usage can be found in the code docstring.

 - `DialogResult` <br>
 Class that stores the results and calculates and prints out the scores.